parsiyte/GPPRMon/README.md

 Then,
 `../gpgpu_sim$ make` command builds the simulator compiling and creating executables.
 Furthermore, `../gpgpu_sim$ make clean` command cleans the executables of the simulator. <br>

 Also if you want to generate documentations files whose dependency files are specified as optional, you must first install the dependencies.
-Afterwards, you can obtain the docs with `**../gpgpu_sim**$make docs` and delete them with `**../gpgpu_sim**$make cleandocs` commands.
+Afterwards, you can obtain the docs with `../gpgpu_sim$ make docs` and delete them with `../gpgpu_sim$make cleandocs` commands.
 These doxygen-generated documentation will help you to understand classes, templates, functions, etc.

 ## About tracking runtime memory accesses
 -------------------------------------------